MattB859/MS3-Book-Hub/README.md

 -   ### First Time Visitor Goals

     - As a First Time Visitor, I want to understand the main purpose of the site and learn more about what the site has to offer.
-    - As a First Time Visitor, I want to easily navigate throught the site to find books.
+    - As a First Time Visitor, I want to easily navigate through out the site to find books.
     - As a First Time Visitor, I want the site to be responsive on all devices.
-    - As a First Time Visitor, I want to register my information so i can access features that are exclusive to registered users.
+    - As a First Time Visitor, I want to register my information so I can access features that are exclusive to registered users.
     - As a First Time Visitor, I want to be recommended books to buy using the links provided.

 -   ### Returning Visitor Goals